danieltinker/granulate-chat-sockets/README.txt

         CLI chat room name based users gives username and room name to connect with each other

 b.
 Running the program:
-        1. have mongoDB online
+        1. ^have mongoDB online
         2. run restfulApi.py with 'python3 + restfulApi.py'
-        3. run restfulClient with 'python3 + restfulClient'
+        3. run websocketserver.py
+        4. run websocketclient.py (for non-socketing implementation run restfulClient.py)
         4. enjoy the chat.
-        5. to leave your chat room press cntrl+C
-        6. to kill the program press cntrl+C on login prompt.
+        5. to kill the program use cntrl + C

 c. disclaimer:
-        1. prompt input limitations: only 5 seconds to give his text input. and then the server pull will reset his input can be fixed with another listener that will store typed chars that wasnt sent and concat them to the empty string after the pull reset. or with the help of threading. (didnt implement cause socketing will solve the problem)
+        1. prompt input limitations: on CLI while asking for input not refreshing recieved msgs properly since the loop is syncrounous. must press ENTER to see msgs recieved from the server.
-        2. so far the program is only fulfilling the demands of the 4 first milestones (3 left).
+        2. so far the program is fulfilling the demands of the 5 first milestones (no Bonuses e.g. no username has seen your message and authentication).
-        3. poor data managment - delete from data base and update exisiting values are not supported.
+        3. fail connection errors unhandled.
+        4. NO DockerFile!

+^ mongo db online:
+MacBook-Pro root path/ % sudo mkdir -p /System/Volumes/data/db MacBook-Pro root path/ % sudo chown -R `id -un` /System/Volumes/data/db MacBook-Pro root path/ % sudo mongod --dbpath /System/Volumes/data/db